 The six-year investment began in 2008 with an initial investment of £34m across four universities: Oxford, Edinburgh, and King’s College and Imperial College, both in London.
 In 2013, we invested a further £24m and created two more centres, at the universities of Cambridge and Glasgow.

-In 2014, Heart Matters went on a virtual tour of the centres to find out why they’re so important in the fight for every heartbeat.
+In 2014, Heart Matters went on a virtual tour of the centres to find out why they’re so important.

 Oxford: explaining why the centres are so special